vbanai/ML-Technics-in-Retail/README.md

 2.)
 RECOMMENDATION SYSTEMS<br/>
 <br/>
 A) MARKET BASKET ANALYSIS<br/>
-In this project I am focusing on how market basket analysis improve 4P strategies.
+In this project I am focusing on how market basket analysis improves 4P strategies.
 Market basket analysis </br>
 can help to understand which product customers are really interestesd in, what products are sold well, and</br>
 which product can be combined with them.
 I determine ASSOCIATION rules, ANTICEDENT AND CONSEQUENT <br/>
 elements, and calculate SUPPORT, CONFIDENCE and LIFT indicators in two different ways, which <br/>